api3dao/airnode/docker/README.md

 Use the `--head-branch` option to specify the branch from which should be the pull-request opened.

-Use the `--base-branch` option to specify the branch against which should be the pull-request opened .
+Use the `--base-branch` option to specify the branch against which should be the pull-request opened.

 You have to provide `GITHUB_TOKEN` environment variable containing GitHub authentication token.